 “I chill at White Castle ‘cause it’s the best / But I’m fly at Fat Burger when I’m way out west” — The New Style

-Last year, we microwaved up some White Castle sliders.
+The first year, we microwaved up some White Castle sliders.
 (Of note, there are no White Castles nearby Philly anymore.)
-This year, to mix it up, we enjoyed Varga Bar’s outstanding Kobe beef sliders with onion rings.
+Last year, to mix it up, we enjoyed Varga Bar‘s outstanding Kobe beef sliders with onion rings.
+This year, we went a step further and chowed down on some awesome meatball sliders at London Grill.

 Appetizers #2 & #3: Sardines